Oxygen: Photosynthesis and respiration

 Until the discovery of anaerobic metazoa, oxygen was thought to be a requirement for all complex life.

 Reactive oxygen species, such as superoxide ion (O_{2}^{−}) and hydrogen peroxide (H_{2}O_{2}), are reactive by-products of oxygen use in organisms.
 Parts of the immune system of higher organisms create peroxide, superoxide, and singlet oxygen to destroy invading microbes.
 Reactive oxygen species also play an important role in the hypersensitive response of plants against pathogen attack.
 Oxygen is damaging to obligately anaerobic organisms, which were the dominant form of early life on Earth until O_{2} began to accumulate in the atmosphere about 2.5 billion years ago during the Great Oxygenation Event, about a billion years after the first appearance of these organisms.

 An adult human at rest inhales 1.8 to 2.4 grams of oxygen per minute.
 This amounts to more than 6 billion tonnes of oxygen inhaled by humanity per year.

 Living organisms

 The free oxygen partial pressure in the body of a living vertebrate organism is highest in the respiratory system, and decreases along any arterial system, peripheral tissues, and venous system, respectively.
 Partial pressure is the pressure that oxygen would have if it alone occupied the volume.

 Build-up in the atmosphere

-Free oxygen gas was almost nonexistent in Earth's atmosphere before photosynthetic archaea and bacteria evolved, probably about 3.5 billion years ago.
-Free oxygen first appeared in significant quantities during the Paleoproterozoic eon (between 3.0 and 2.3 billion years ago).
-Even if there was much dissolved iron in the oceans when oxygenic photosynthesis was getting more common, it appears the banded iron formations were created by anoxyenic or micro-aerophilic iron-oxidizing bacteria which dominated the deeper areas of the photic zone, while oxygen-producing cyanobacteria covered the shallows.
-Free oxygen began to outgas from the oceans 3–2.7 billion years ago, reaching 10% of its present level around 1.7 billion years ago.